September National Recovery Month

 Here are the five stages of recovery to be aware of.
 This will help you plan appropriately and develop realistic expectations:

 In the first stage, the addict is not ready for change.
 They are not thinking about getting sober, and they tend to be very defensive when treatment is brought up.
 Some people stay in contemplation for a long time.
 You can’t force an addict to see things the way you do, but you can help them recognize what the Actual Consequences of their Continued Substance Abuse can lead to.

 In the contemplative stage, addicts become aware of the consequences of using drugs and alcohol and spend time thinking about them.
 However, they are not quite ready to make a change.
 During this stage, you can talk about the consequences of addiction and help your loved one imagine their life without this burden.

 Stage 3: Preparation.

-By stage three, the person makes a commitment to change.
+By stage three, the person commits to change.
 This is not the same as taking action, however.
-This step is important because addicts must prepare for outpatient rehab in Phoenix by choosing the right program, contacting their healthcare insurance company and developing a personalized treatment plan.
+This step is important because addicts must prepare for outpatient rehab in Phoenix by choosing the right program, Contacting their Healthcare Insurance Company, and developing a personalized treatment plan.

 Stage 4: Action.

 Stage four is when people start believing they have the power to change and are actively involved in their recovery.
 This is the stage when addicts develop coping strategies, work on interpersonal skills, and obtain education about their disorder.